Give Me Your Hand: Later references to the tune

 English and Irish titles first seem to have appeared in 'A Collection of Ancient Irish Airs', by John Mulholland, 2 vols.
 Belfast, 1810.

 Seán Ó Riada is attributed with reviving the tune in the late 1960s.
-The Wolfetones also contributed to the tune's development by adding words of reconciliation at a time of violence in Northern Ireland during The Troubles.

 Some recordings of "Give Me Your Hand" (Tabhair dom do Lámh)

-The Wolfe Tones and Family Pride are the only known recordings with vocals.
+The Wolfe Tones and Family Pride were thought to be the only known recordings with vocals.
+However, in 2007 Mary Kay Aufrance composed lyrics and recorded the tune with her vocals, performing with her husband Tom as Gairin Celtic Music on their album Musical Dreams (2007) and she published her 2007 music score in her book titled Musical Dreams: Sheet Music and Lyrics.